dansef/melanie-richards.com/_source/info.md

 ## Get in touch

-The best way to say hi is at hello@melanierichards.design, or <a href="http://twitter.com/somelaniesaid">@somelaniesaid</a> on Twitter.
+The best way to say hi is at mr@melanie-richards.com, or <a href="http://twitter.com/somelaniesaid">@somelaniesaid</a> on Twitter.
 I work full-time, but I'm interested in the occasional moonlighting project or collaboration; [see my now page](/now) for details.